 AI chatbots are also multilingual.
 Instant translations, like Userlike’s live translations feature, helps you capture customers worldwide — or right in your backyard.
 As an American living in Germany, I appreciate when I can switch a website to English.
 Bonus points if I can speak with customer service or a chatbot in English.

 I’m sure there are many others like me, or those who are convinced by your solution but are in another country and hesitant to start a conversation with your business.
-Auto translations help boost your reach and chatbot adoption in messaging.
+Offering a chatbot in multiple languages helps boost your reach through messaging.

 Pair AI with live chat to steer great customer experiences